twhl-community/halflife-unified-sdk/docs/entityguide/map-upgrades.md

 Since we're using the vanilla Half-Life model the angles need adjusting.
 This adjusts the angles to match the original model.

+### ChangeBell1SoundAndPitch

+Find all buttons/bell1.wav sounds that have a pitch set to 80.
+Change those to use an alternative sound and set their pitch to 100.

 ### ConvertAngleToAnglesUpgrade

 Converts the obsolete `angle` keyvalue to `angles`.